 You can find letting go to be scary.
 It forces you to change and face uncertainty and this means leaving behind what is usual and comfortable for you.
 Sometimes it feels easier to stay put and not take the chance thus, leaving you to be resistant to change.

-You find it hard to believe that you can reach your dreams and be successful, or that you are an amazing, talented person, or that someone will love you more than the way you deserve.
-Leading to unhealthy habits such as self-sabotaging behaviors (that can lead to physical diseases such as heart disease or stroke), self-blame or worse, suicide.
+You find it hard to believe that you can reach your dreams and be successful, that you are an amazing, talented person, or that someone will love you more than the way you deserve.
+Leading to unhealthy habits such as self-sabotaging behaviours (that can lead to physical diseases such as heart disease or stroke), self-blame or worse, suicide.